udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 >*-Vinay*

->She believes in working together, I being part of the crew have seen her fighting for our opportunities in dancing.
+>She believes in working together and I, being part of the crew have seen her fighting for our opportunities in dancing.
 She supports each and every one and encourages us to dance and push our limits.
 She worked very hard for our inter IIT.
 I enjoyed a lot by being a part of the team as family.
 In tough times we divided the work and worked as a team.
 I have learnt many things from the team.
 It was a good experience working with the team.
 >
 >*-Sai Chathurya Bheemoju*